theseanchristopher/project8-argo-rollouts-progressive-delivery/docs/rollout-execution.md

 # Rollout Execution (How to Run and Verify the Canary)

-This document explains how to validate the rollout is configured correctly and how to observe canary execution, including AnalysisRuns.
+This document explains how to validate that the rollout is configured correctly and how to observe canary execution, including AnalysisRuns.

 ---